Coronavirus Job Retention Scheme – HMRC’s enforcement approach

 These often result from overlooking changes to HMRC’s guidance as the CJRS evolved.

 Overclaims must be repaid to HMRC.
-These could arise where HMRC disagree with how an employer has calculated reference salary or usual hours worked, and the employer cannot demonstrate its approach was reasonable based on relevant HMRC guidance.
+These could arise where HMRC disagrees with how an employer has calculated reference salary or usual hours worked, and the employer cannot demonstrate its approach was reasonable based on relevant HMRC guidance.

 A repayment obligation also arises when circumstances change such that the scheme’s conditions are no longer met.
 This would happen where, for example, an employee carries out work whilst furloughed that generates revenue or provides services to the employer.